ska-telescope/ska-ser-snmp/README.md

 Setting `polling_period: 10000` means the object won't be queried any more frequently than once every 10 seconds.
 Setting it to `polling_period: .inf` means it will be polled only once.

+## Roadmap
+* Use BULK operations
+* Ability to generate Tango commands, not only attributes
+* SNMPv3

 ## More about MIBs and OIDs